pytorch/rl/docs/source/reference/data.rst

 Multi-Agent data presentation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The multi-agent data formatting can be accessed in the :ref:`environment API reference page <MARL env>`.
+The multi-agent data formatting can be accessed in the :ref:`MARL environment API`.

 Memory-based policies (RNNs and Transformers)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^